Larisa Iordache: 2021

 In April 2021, Iordache competed at the 2021 European Championships, which was her last chance to qualify for the 2020 Olympic Games in Tokyo.
 Despite waking up the morning of the competition with severe abdominal pain and being told by doctors to withdraw, Iordache competed in the qualification round.
 In the qualification round, she placed fourth in the all-around with a score of 54.698 behind Russians Angelina Melnikova, Viktoria Listunova, and Vladislava Urazova.
-Because Russia could only earn one Olympic spot at the European Championships, Iordache successfully qualified a nominative spot for the Olympics.
+Because Russia could only earn one Olympic spot at the European Championships, Iordache qualified a nominative spot for the Olympics.
 She also qualified in first place to the balance beam final, despite a fall, and sixth place in the floor exercise final.
 She later withdrew from the all-around and event finals due to a kidney infection that required hospitalization.
 She had to take two weeks off of training once she was released from the hospital.
 At the end of the European Championships, Iordache was presented with the Shooting Star award from the event's sponsor, SmartScoring, alongside Ireland's Rhys McClenaghan.
 The award is given to a female and a male gymnast who have an exceptional story and are inspirations for future gymnasts.

 Iordache competed at the Cairo World Challenge Cup in June where she won the gold medal on the balance beam and the bronze medal on the uneven bars behind Diana Varinska and Zója Székely.
 She was originally going to compete at the FIT Challenge in Ghent; however, she withdrew from the competition after her mother died from a long-term illness.

-2020 Olympics
+Tokyo Olympics

 Iordache qualified to represent Romania at the 2020 Summer Olympics alongside her teammate Maria Holbură.
 On 21 July, it was announced that she would only compete on the balance beam due to an ankle injury.
 She qualified to the balance beam final in fourth place, behind American Sunisa Lee and Chinese gymnasts Tang Xijing and Guan Chenchen.
 However, she withdrew from the final due to her ankle injury.

 In December, Iordache traveled to Vienna to have surgery on her ankle.
 On 16 December, she announced her retirement from gymnastics on her Instagram account.